The protagonist and Gin's son.

 - Stupid Good: He is adamant to Save the Villain no matter how many dogs they kicked.
 He gets called out on this in-universe more than once, specially after banishing Jerome, to which Kyoshiro chews him out for being too naive and he should accept that taking lives is part of a war.
 Weed is confident that he's right however, and states that his beliefs won't change even if he should end up alone with them.

-- Thou Shalt Not Kill: Somewhat zig-zagged with him as he is willing to kill an enemy in self-defense or otherwise when it's the last way out, but killing someone who's defenseless and/or are pleading for their lives is a major Berserk Button for him, to the point he even refuses to kill the Big Bad when the latter's been wounded so badly he can hardly stand, and lectures his father and everyone present for wanting to do so.
+- Thou Shalt Not Kill: Somewhat zig-zagged with him as he is willing to kill an enemy in self-defense or otherwise when it's the last way out, but killing someone who's defenseless and/or are pleading for their lives is a major rage point for him, to the point he even refuses to kill the Big Bad when the latter's been wounded so badly he can hardly stand, and lectures his father (who to be fair, was only testing him) and everyone present for wanting to do so.

 - Took a Level in Badass: Throughout his series.

-- Wise Beyond Their Years: Is supposed to be this, though to most of the audience he comes across as being overly nice to the point where he makes bad decisions like letting dogs that want to kill him live.
+- Wise Beyond Their Years: He is supposed to be this, although to most of the audience he can come across as being overly nice to the point where he makes bad decisions, like letting murderous dogs that want to kill him and others live.

 - Babies Ever After: With Koyuki at the end of the manga.